Ailko/Under-The-Sea-Documentation/Schools.md

 	timer = moveTimeOut;
 }
 ```
-The timeout is applied so the faster fishes aren't constantly zipping around the school since this would look rather unnatural.
+The timeout is applied so the faster fishes aren't constantly zipping around the school because this would look rather unnatural.

 Then a check is performed for wether the fish is in timeout, if it is, the timer will be decreased and a force towards the center of the school is applied.